Arnavion/matrix-client-rs/README.md

    ./target/release/matrix-client '@arnavion:arnavion.dev'
    ```

-   If you want to use a proxy like [pantalaimon](https://github.com/matrix-org/pantalaimon) intead of connecting directly to the homeserver, set the `MATRIX_HOMESERVER_BASE_URL` env var.
+   If you want to use a proxy like [pantalaimon](https://github.com/matrix-org/pantalaimon) instead of connecting directly to the homeserver, set the `MATRIX_HOMESERVER_BASE_URL` env var.

    Example: